thenexthub/Codira/docs/StringDesign.rst

 The ``NSString`` interface clearly shows the effects of 20 years of evolution through accretion.
 It is broad, with functionality addressing encodings, paths, URLs, localization, and more.
-By contrast, the interface to Swift's ``String`` is much narrower.
+By contrast, the interface to Codira's ``String`` is much narrower.

 .. _TBD:

-Of course, there's a reason for every ``NSString`` method, and the full breadth of ``NSString`` functionality must remain accessible to the Cocoa/Swift programmer.
+Of course, there's a reason for every ``NSString`` method, and the full breadth of ``NSString`` functionality must remain accessible to the Cocoa/Codira programmer.
 Fortunately, there are many ways to address this need.
 For example:

 * The ``Foundation`` module can extend ``String`` with the methods of